Ice Chips: Maple Leafs loan F Holmberg, Steeves, G Woll to Marlies - TSN.ca

 Ice Chips: Maple Leafs loan F Holmberg, Steeves, G Woll to Marlies

-The Toronto Maple Leafs announced Monday they have loaned forwards Pontus Holberg and Alex Steeves along with goaltender Joseph Woll to the Toronto Marlies of the American Hockey League.
+The Toronto Maple Leafs announced Monday that they have loaned forwards Pontus Holmberg and Alex Steeves along with G Joseph Woll to the Toronto Marlies of the American Hockey League.

 TSN.ca Staff